 In the absence of tissue-resident cell activation, an increase in pro-inflammatory mediators is not expected.
 The activation of tissue-resident cells can be attenuated by tamoxifen.
-Tamoxifen, an estrogen receptor modulator that can serve as a radiosensitizer, attenuated microglial activation and significantly decreased inflammatory cytokine production, including IL-1 $\beta$ and TNF- $\alpha$ , compared to the X-ray irradiated samples (4, 6, 8, 10 Gy) in absence of tamoxifen (Liu et al., 2010).
-A study by van Neerven et al. (2010) pretreated cells of mice cerebral cortices with a transcriptional activator, retinoic acid (RA) containing anti-inflammatory effects, for 12 h, and then exposed the cells for another 12 h to RA and LPS, an endotoxin which induces production of IL-1 $\beta$ , IL-6, TNF $\alpha$ in astrocytes.
-RA, when used with LPS, led to a significant reduction of the LPS-induced release of IL-1 $\beta$ , IL-6, TNF- $\alpha$ (van Neerven et al., 2010).
-Similarly, N-acetyl-L-cysteine (NAC) at 40 and 80 $\mu$ M was able to reduce the LPS-induced levels of IL-6, TNF- $\alpha$ while preventing NF- $\kappa$ B nuclear translocation (Komatsu et al., 2017).
-NF- $\kappa$ B and AP-1 transcription factors binding to DNA indicate activated microglia, which was observed post-irradiation in the study by Ramanan et al. (2008).
-Radiation led to an increase in TNF $\alpha$ and IL-1 $\beta$ expression in microglia cultures, as well as an increase in Cox-2 protein levels.
-Treatment with SP 600125 (SP), a specific c-jun kinase inhibitor, which prevented AP-1 binding to DNA, was found to inhibit the radiation-induced increase in TNF- $\alpha$ , IL-1 $\beta$ , and Cox-2 expression.
-In contrast, treating BV-2 cells with 6-amino-4-(4-phenoxyphenylethylamino) quinazoline (Q), NF- $\kappa$ B activation inhibitor, prevented the increase in NF- $\kappa$ B binding to DNA, thus blocking the activation of tissue-resident cells, which then inhibited the radiation-induced increase in IL-1 $\beta$ expression but allowed the radiation-induced increases in Cox-2 and TNF- $\alpha$ .
+Tamoxifen, an estrogen receptor modulator that can serve as a radiosensitizer, attenuated microglial activation and significantly decreased inflammatory cytokine production, including IL-1 β and TNF- α , compared to the X-ray irradiated samples (4, 6, 8, 10 Gy) in absence of tamoxifen (Liu et al., 2010).
+A study by van Neerven et al. (2010) pretreated cells of mice cerebral cortices with a transcriptional activator, retinoic acid (RA) containing anti-inflammatory effects, for 12 h, and then exposed the cells for another 12 h to RA and LPS, an endotoxin which induces production of IL-1 β , IL-6, TNF α in astrocytes.
+RA, when used with LPS, led to a significant reduction of the LPS-induced release of IL-1 β , IL-6, TNF- α (van Neerven et al., 2010).
+Similarly, N-acetyl-L-cysteine (NAC) at 40 and 80 μ M was able to reduce the LPS-induced levels of IL-6, TNF- α while preventing NF- κ B nuclear translocation (Komatsu et al., 2017).
+NF- κ B and AP-1 transcription factors binding to DNA indicate activated microglia, which was observed post-irradiation in the study by Ramanan et al. (2008).
+Radiation led to an increase in TNF α and IL-1 β expression in microglia cultures, as well as an increase in Cox-2 protein levels.
+Treatment with SP 600125 (SP), a specific c-jun kinase inhibitor, which prevented AP-1 binding to DNA, was found to inhibit the radiation-induced increase in TNF- α , IL-1 β , and Cox-2 expression.
+In contrast, treating BV-2 cells with 6-amino-4-(4-phenoxyphenylethylamino) quinazoline (Q), NF- κ B activation inhibitor, prevented the increase in NF- κ B binding to DNA, thus blocking the activation of tissue-resident cells, which then inhibited the radiation-induced increase in IL-1 β expression but allowed the radiation-induced increases in Cox-2 and TNF- α .
 (Ramanan et al., 2008).
 Proinflammatory marker, ICAM-1, increased by 2.2-fold 72 h following 35 Gy irradiation (Kyrkanides et al. 2002).
-However, inhibition of Cox-2, a microglial activator, by NS-398 led to a 0.6-fold decrease in ICAM-1 levels induced by radiation in the brain.
-(Kyrkanides et al. 2002).
+However, inhibition of Cox-2, a microglial activator, by NS-398 led to a 0.6-fold decrease in ICAM-1 levels induced by radiation in the brain (Kyrkanides et al. 2002).

-More work could be done to observe this relationship in human models.
+- More work could be done to observe this relationship in human models. - Limited data is available to support an understanding of this relationship at low doses (<0.1 Gy).